knative/docs/eventing/README.md

   [SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#secretkeyselector-v1-core)
   containing a GitHub secret token for configuring a GitHub webhook.
 One of this or `accessToken` must be set.
-- `serviceAccountName`: `string` The name of the ServiceAccount used to access the `gcpCredsSecret`.
+- `serviceAccountName`: `string` The name of the ServiceAccount to run the container as.
 - `sink`:
   [ObjectReference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#objectreference-v1-core)
   A reference to the object that should receive events.